 After seeing his sentence reduced from eight to three years, Stewart was released from prison March 31, 2011.
 Four years later — after he had spent his life savings on legal fees and lost all pay and allowances as a result of the trial outcome — he received a letter from the Department of the Treasury and was told he owes the Department of Defense more than $35,000 as repayment for, among other things, a reenlistment bonus he received prior to being court-martialed.
 See details here.

 EDITOR’S NOTE: The article below first appeared on this site Sept.
 20, 2013.
 Several months later, it vanished — along with nearly 5,000 others written and published since October 2006 — as detailed in a post eight months ago.
-Today, I rescued it from mothballs in order to share it in advance of the fourth anniversary of a tragic event that took place Aug.
+Today, I rescued it from where it appears on an alternate site in order to share it in advance of the fourth anniversary of a tragic event that took place Aug.
 6, 2011.
 It appears below with only minor modifications.
 Please read and share.

 The images above are those of the men lost while serving their country in Afghanistan aboard a CH-47 “Chinook” helicopter — call sign “Extortion 17.”